cdiazbas/inspectorch/README.md

 ## Installation

-Create a conda environment (recommended) if you don't have one already:
+Create a conda environment (recommended) if you don't have one already.
+Important: use Python 3.9 - 3.13, since you will need to install PyTorch (see below).
+You can force a specific Python version with `python=3.x` in the command below.

 ```bash
 conda create -n inspectorch python